mburkley/mltt/README.md

 To build, download and type make.  libraries etc have to be manually installed.

-To run: ./ti994a inp
+To run: ./ti994a <config-file>

-where inp is the input file that contains instructions to load roms/groms/etc.
+where <config-file> is the input file that contains instructions to load roms/groms/etc.  Default if unspecified is config.txt